-Bungalows built from the 1910s right up until the 1970s are hot property in the world of renovation and remodelling.
+Bungalows built from the 1910s right up until the 1970s are often built on generous plots and have large footprints.

 The fact that they hold little in the way of architectural merit is a good thing as planning committees are often more than happy to see them updated and improved, paving the way for some fantastic contemporary design.

 We’ve selected some of the most inspirational single-storey remodels to give you some ideas.

 After: In terms of remodelled bungalows, this property in West Sussex is one of the best we've seen.
 It was designed by CDMS Architects to make the most of the stunning views it enjoys from the rear, where the plot slopes away.